......from the book "TT Heroes" written by

 & used with the permission of Bill

-William Joseph 'Joey' Dunlop was born
+William Joseph 'Joey' Dunlop was born in 1952.

-or, more commonly, simply 'Yer Maun'.
+simply 'Yer Maun'.

 Joey was encouraged into motorcycle racing

 by his brother in law Mervyn Robinson and had his first

 race when he was nineteen.
 Ironically the seventeen times

 TT winner almost retired after just one win when Robinson

 was killed racing in the North West 200.
 Joey seriously

 thought of giving up racing.
 He cancelled all his entries

 except the TT.
 But after winning the Classic TT that year

 His 'King of the Roads' title came after he

 won five consecutive TT Formula 1 World Championships from

 1982 to 1986 inclusive.
 For his achievements he was awarded

 the MBE.
 He's been Irish Sports Personality of the Year.